theboredgeek/observer/README.md

 Matugen controls the color scheme based off of wallpaper for:
 - Waybar
 - Rofi
+- Kitty
-- more to be added in future like Kitty, hyprlock, hyprland, etc.....
+- more to be added in future like, hyprlock, hyprland, etc.....

 For laptop: